nice-shot/VideoPlayer/notes.md

 This means that it might look and run differently on different browsers and devices.
 I wanted to focus on the main task, so while it should work on most modern browsers, it will probably work best on a computer running chrome.

+## Thumbs functionality
+I assumed the thumbs up/down should work as a toggle so users could downvote the same video more than once.

+## Errors
+Right now problems with the video playback or the social functionality are not displayed to the user.
+I figured it was beyond the scope of this exercise and decided to just add console.error messages for firebase issues and keep the social details as '?' if no data is available.